isomerpages/nlb-biblioasia/_topics/Local Icons.md

 <hr>

 #### <a style="text-decoration: none; font-weight: bold;" href="/vol-15/issue-4/jan-mar-2020/rdifs-gden-yrs/">Rediffusion’s Golden Years</a>
-Singapore’s only cable radio service was an instant hit when it was launched in 1949.
-Barbara Quek charts the history of the pioneering broadcasting station.
+Singapore’s only cable radio service was an instant hit when it was launched in 1949.&nbsp;Barbara Quek&nbsp;charts the history of the pioneering broadcasting station.
 <hr>

 #### <a style="text-decoration: none; font-weight: bold;" href="/vol-16/issue-4/jan-mar-2021/modern-by-design/">Becoming Modern By Design</a>
-The now-defunct Baharuddin Vocational Institute was Singapore’s first formal school for design.
-Justin Zhuang looks at how the institute laid the foundation for the design industry here.
+The now-defunct Baharuddin Vocational Institute was Singapore’s first formal school for design.&nbsp;Justin Zhuang&nbsp;looks at how the institute laid the foundation for the design industry here.